 The production of melatonin varies over the 24-hour day.
 Researchers guessed that there must be some way by which the body senses light in the environment.
 They suspected that it might not relate to our image-forming sense of sight.
 In 2001, Professor George Brainard and his co-workers discovered the missing piece of the puzzle.
-They found evidence for the chemical machinery in light-sensitive cells in the retina of the eye that couples light exposure to the system regulating the circadian rhythm (195).
-This machinery involves a substance called melanopsin that is very sensitive to blue light (196).
+They found evidence for the chemical machinery in light-sensitive cells in the retina of the eye that couples light exposure to the system regulating the circadian rhythm (275).
+This machinery involves a substance called melanopsin that is very sensitive to blue light (276).

-ipRGCs exposed to blue light send signals to the master circadian "clock" in the brain.
-This establishes a timing reference for other such 'clocks' in various organs and systems of the body.
-Those clocks in turn govern various biological activities (197, 198).
-Exposure to ALAN can cause the master clock to go out of sync with the natural light pattern of the 24-hour day (199).
+Melanopsin is produced in specialized cells called intrinsically photoreceptive retinal ganglion cells, or ip-GRCs (277). ipRGCs are particularly sensitive to blue light and send signals to the master circadian "clock" in the brain.
+This establishes a timing reference for other such 'clocks' in various organs and systems of the body (Figure 8).
+Those clocks in turn govern various biological activities (278, 279).
+Exposure to ALAN can cause the master clock to go out of sync with the natural light pattern of the 24-hour day (280).
 The consequences of such resets are still not fully understood.
-And some of the peripheral clocks seem to be sensitive to light on their own, independent of the brain (200).
+And some of the peripheral clocks seem to be sensitive to light on their own, independent of the brain (281).

 Further, it is now recognized that light exposure makes changes at the level of our genetic code.
-While it is not known to alter our DNA, the molecule that spells out that code, light can cause "epigenetic" changes in humans (201, 202).
+While it is not known to alter our DNA, the molecule that spells out that code, light can cause "epigenetic" changes in humans (282, 283).
 These changes can switch genes "on" or "off", altering their normal roles.
 Some of those genes relate to the function of our circadian clocks.
-Epigenetic changes to those genes appear to increase the risks of certain cancers (203), particularly breast cancer (204, 205).
+Epigenetic changes to those genes appear to increase the risks of certain cancers (284), particularly breast cancer (285, 286).